apache/flink/docs/dev/stream/state/custom_serialization.md

   - State objects are now serialized to the savepoint, written in schema _A_.
  3. **On restore, deserialize state into objects in heap**
   - The previous state serializer's snapshot is restored.
-  - The prior serializer, which recognizes schema _A_, is obtained from the serializer snapshot, via `TypeSerializerSnapshot#restoreSerializer()`, and is used to deserialize state bytes to objects.
+  - The previous serializer, which recognizes schema _A_, is obtained from the serializer snapshot, via `TypeSerializerSnapshot#restoreSerializer()`, and is used to deserialize state bytes to objects.
   - From now on, all of the state is already deserialized.
- 4. **Restored execution re-accesses prior state with new state serializer that has schema _B_**
+ 4. **Restored execution re-accesses previous state with new state serializer that has schema _B_**
-  - Upon receiving the new serializer, it is provided to the restored prior serializer's snapshot via the `TypeSerializer#resolveSchemaCompatibility` to check for schema compatibility.
+  - Upon receiving the new serializer, it is provided to the restored previous serializer's snapshot via the `TypeSerializer#resolveSchemaCompatibility` to check for schema compatibility.
   - If the compatibility check signals that migration is required, nothing happens in this case since for heap backends, all state is already deserialized into objects.